Biography

 Gia Hepburn

-I also train and co-supervise Ms. Özge Çetin, a PhD candidate doing her research at The Bowerman Lab at Keele University. Özge is currently conducting research on identifying appropriate drug candidate via bioinformatic analysis and lab-based techniques to confirm therapeutics that can target muscle and metabolism defects in spinal muscular atrophy (SMA).
-Together with me, she is learning how to apply computer vision and deep learning approaches to quantify locomotor and behavioural features of SMA mice across their lifespan which ultimately helps us better understand subtle changes in behaviours of pre-clinical mouse models of motor-wasting conditions.
+Since 2022, I have been also collaborating and informally co-supervised Özge Çetin, who successfully earned her PhD in 2024.
+She did her PhD project at at The Bowerman Lab at Keele University, and the project was focused on identifying appropriate drug candidate via bioinformatic analysis and lab-based techniques to confirm therapeutics that can target muscle and metabolism defects in spinal muscular atrophy (SMA).
+Together with me, Özge learnt how to apply computer vision and deep learning approaches such as DeepLabCut and VAME to quantify locomotor and behavioural features of SMA mice across their lifespan which ultimately helps us better understand subtle changes in behaviours of pre-clinical mouse models of motor-wasting conditions.
+Currently, Özge and her current supervisor Rajvinder Karda (University College London) are collaborating with The Bowerman Lab and myself on the development of AI-based approaches for studying epileptic mouse models.

-I have been supervising students and early-career researchers since 2007 being in various roles, research teams and countries.
+Before joining Keele in 2019, I had been supervising students and early-career researchers.
+In 2007-2019, I served in various roles, worked with a range of research teams and in different countries.
 To name a few: 5 undergraduate (UGs) and 1 post-graduate (PGRs) students at St Petersburg State University, Russia (2007-2010).
 Two UGs and 2 PGRs at University of Oldenburg, Germany (2009-2012).
 1 PGR at University of Guelph, Canada (2012-2014).
 4 UGs and 1 PGR at Bangor University (2017-2019).
 In 2017-2019, I led a team of researchers (2 senior researchers, 2 postdocs, 3 PhD students, 3 technical assistants) based at the Zoological Institute of Russian Academy of Sciences.
 We were funded by a Russian Science Foundation grant to do study the sensory systems underlying short- and long-distance navigation in birds.

 Want to join my team at Keele?

-My research team is constantly looking for bright students wishing to undertake research training.
+My research team is constantly looking for bright and enthusiastic people wishing to undertake research training.
 It could be a research project for a Masters-level programme, a MPhil and/or PhD degree in Biology or Neuroscience.

 Research keywords: animal behaviour, animal migration, movement ecology, biotelemetry, computer vision, sensory ecology, behavioural neuroscience, animal magnetoreception.